lyra/vue-embedded-form/README.md

 ### theme

-The theme property can be configured on the options object argument of the LyraForm plugin.
+The theme property can be configured on the setup object argument of the LyraForm plugin.
 Available themes are:

 - classic